-This booklet describes your hearing aid benefits.
-This benefit is provided directly from the Care Plan.
-Your life insurance, vision, prescription drug, and dental benefits are described in other booklets which will be provided to you if you are eligible to receive those benefits, and your Employer and your Union have negotiated for the provisions of these benefits from the Care Plan.
-The rules regarding eligibility for the hearing aid benefit, a description of the benefit, and amounts payable for the benefit are set forth in this booklet.
-You must follow the provisions of the Plan for hearing aid benefits to be paid.
+This booklet describes your vision benefits.
+The benefit is provided directly from the Care Plan.
+Your life insurance, dental, prescription drug, and hearing aid benefits are described in other booklets which will be provided to you if you are eligible to receive those benefits, and your Employer and your Union have negotiated for the provision of these benefits from the Care Plan.
+The rules regarding eligibility for the vision benefit, a description of the benefit, and amounts payable for the benefit are set forth in this booklet.
+You must follow the provisions of the Plan for vision benefits to be paid.